shallyleo/Python-Toolkits/reverseString/readme.md

 ## Contact

-If you have any questions or feedback, please feel free to contact me at [email protected]
+If you have any questions or feedback, please feel free to contact me at kayveengee@gmail.com